deckhouse/deckhouse/modules/021-cni-cilium/images/README.md

 - *todo* `iptables`
   - based on `ubuntu:22.04` image
   - includes:
-    - installed packages from repo: debian-archive-keyring apt-src ca-certificates
+    - installed packages from repo `(!!! loaded from internet)`:
+      - debian-archive-keyring apt-src ca-certificates
-    - loaded from repo src of iptables 1.8.8-1 and builded deb-package
+    - loaded src-deb-package from repo `(!!! loaded from internet)`:
+      - iptables 1.8.8-1
+    - rebuilded deb-package

 ### Building utility images (used for build other images and binaries)
 - `runtime`